syncfusion-content/blazor-docs/blazor/common/two-way-binding.md

 ---
 layout: post
-title: Data Binding in Blazor | Syncfusion
+title: Two Way Data Binding in Blazor | Syncfusion
 description: Check out the documentation for the two way data binding support in the Syncfusion Blazor Components.
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# Blazor - Data Binding
+# Blazor - Two Way Data Binding

 Syncfusion Blazor components provide data binding features with the `@bind-value` Razor directive attribute with a field, property, or Razor expression value.
 By default, the `bind-value` attribute binds the data value in the `OnChange` event.
 The `OnChange` event triggers when the element loses its focus.